-I often measure the performance of operators or teams during industrial production, but what is the performance of « artisanal » production?
+I often measure the performance of operators or teams during industrial production.
+What is the performance of “artisanal” production?

-One evening I decided to measure the activity of a volunteer while cooking an Asian wok.
+One evening I decided to measure the activity of a volunteer while cooking an Asian-style wok.

 I quickly realized that I had forgotten a major detail before starting my measurement.

 What is the performance that I was trying to measure?

 - That of my process: have the supper ready as soon as possible

 - That of my operator: to occupy my cook to the maximum